MAGIC SCHOOL

 I certainly can't attempt to do magic I haven't learned, that'll surely kill me.
 I don't want to go back either.

-I decide to take the chance.
+I decide to take a chance.
 I walk straight across the carpet, as if I know what I'm doing, to the exit.
 And leap through, into the light.

 I'm in a courtyard.
 Weeds.
 It's a turn-around for pilgrim buses, parked while the drivers hang out in a cafe round the corner.
 I relax at last.
-I made it out!
+Made it out!

 In the center of the yard stands a lone tree.
 A huge writhing oak.
 Buff grooved bark.
 I sit back against its tilted trunk.
 There's a faint drizzle from the white sky.
 I look up as the breeze sighs and drops mist on my face.
 I wonder what I want to do with my life.
 Others are choosing their careers, inside the structure behind me.
-But none of the numbers or letters seemed to suit me.
+But none of their choices felt right.

 I look up through the tree.
 Beautiful.
 I suddenly see me as the tree.
 A naive person, who's never seen trees, might think that the motions of a tree, its branches swaying in the wind, are its actions.
 But a tree's real actions are slow--slow growth inside.
 And so it is with me!
 My true actions are invisible, my real motion is slow growth inside.
 My limbs may thrash, but that means nothing.
 My real tree-life is not moved by any of the winds of opportunity or challenge at this school.

-I'm surprised.
-I always thought I wanted to create magic!
+Huh.
+I always thought I wanted to do magic!
+Do I need to?

 A man wearing a velour uniform with the colors of a Starfleet crewman walks up to me, and says "Glad to see you made it out, Captain.
 Starfleet wants you to know if you intend to go back in and lead your crew out too.
 That's not an order; they assumed you'd know best, having been inside."